skellis46/slipbox/technological determinism.md

 - note from edit bin of [[Lithium dancing]]:

 Technological determinism is the idea that technological development determines social change or human behaviour.
-These represent old and rather obvious stories of technology. , , so old that it is a trope one that is little more than a trope or meme.
+These represent old and rather obvious stories of technology. , , so old that it is little more than a trope or meme.
 In the _The Gutenberg Galaxy_ (1962) Marshall McLuhan wrote ...
 Heidegger; Determinism.

 This is the history of technologies –- affording certain behaviours, preventing others .